onramper/docs/docs/widget.md

 # Widget

-Here you will find instructions to add the Onramper widget in your website or aplication.
+Here you will find instructions to add the Onramper widget in your website or application.
 With just a few lines of code, you can allow your users to purchase cryptocurrencies from your web or app.

 You can integrate the widget in four different ways:
 · Redirect your users to the widget URL.
 [See more.](#url-redirect)